Zig-Zag Modules: Cosheaves and K-Theory: Persistence Modules, Persistence Cosheaves, and Filtrations

 \subsubsection{Augmented Descriptors via Index Filtrations}

 Let $\{K_{m_j}\}_{m_j \in M}$, $f$, and $\{K'_i\}_{i \in [0,n]}$ be a monotone filtration and compatible index filtration, respectively (as in the previous section).

 Given a monotone filtration, we are perhaps interested in the so-called \emph{instantaneous events} that are captured in augmented topological descriptors, a remnant of the fact that many standard algorithms to produce descriptors for monotone filtrations are often actually employing compatible index filtrations.
-For example, an instantaneous $n$-dimensional homology event at time $m_j$ records the presence of an $n$-boundary in the (closed) space $K_{m_j} - K_{m_{j-1}}$.
+For example, an instantaneous $n$-dimensional homology event at time $m_j$ records the presence of an $n$-boundary that was not mapped from a boundary or cycle in the inclusion $K_{m_{j-1}} \hookrightarrow K_{m_{j}}$.

 Note that many applications of TDA, such as the classic application of manifold learning through a Vietoris-Rips filtration, discard events with a short lifespan because they may be attributed to noise, so non-augmented persistence diagrams are the traditional tool of choice (see~\cite{chazal2013bootstrap}).
-However, recent developments in areas such as shape comparison and inverse TDA problems~(see, e.g., \cite{amezquita2022measuring}\cite{belton2020reconstructing}) rely on the instantaneous events of augmented descriptors for efficient representation of simplicial or cubical complexes, particularly when the filtration used is directional (e.g., height filtration, lower-star filtration, etc.)
+However, recent developments in areas such as shape comparison and inverse TDA problems~(see, e.g.,~\cite{belton2020reconstructing}) rely on instantaneous events for efficient representation of simplicial or cubical complexes, particularly when the filtration used is directional (e.g., height filtration, lower-star filtration, etc.)